bookofproofs/bookofproofs.github.io/_sources/history/17th-century/de-beaune.md

 ### Mathematical Profile (Excerpt):
 * He was born in Blois, which is in central France on the Loire River and, at the time de Beaune was born there, it was almost a second capital of France.
-* However Florimond senior was made legitimate and inherited the title which eventually went to his son, the subject of this biography.
 * Florimond de Beaune senior was a squire with an estate being the Seigneur de Goulioux.
-* Florimond de Beaune, the mathematician, inherited the estate from his father, so he also became Seigneur de Goulioux.
 * De Beaune was educated in Paris where he went on to study law although his status meant that he had no need to take a degree.
-* He married Philiberte Anne Pelluis on 21 December 1621 but the marriage lasted less than a year since she died in August 1622.
-* He married Marguerite du Lot on 15 December 1623; this second marriage brought considerable wealth to de Beaune.
 * De Beaune bought the office of counselor to the court of justice in Blois, and was only an amateur mathematician.
 * As we noted, his second marriage brought de Beaune a substantial amount of money.
 * The classification by authors shows that de Beaune possessed all the works by Kepler, Galileo, Descartes and J-B Morin published at that time, and most of those of Mersenne and Gassendi.